Thursday, November 8, 2018

 What makes the I School and I School students unique?

 The problems that my students work on are pretty technical on the NLP side, but the problems aren’t just algorithmic; they holistically involve every aspect of experimental design (from theoretically motivating a research problem, implementing its solution, and designing what real validation looks like).
 I School students are great at this entire process, and I think their interdisciplinary backgrounds are an important part of that; many of them majored in computer science plus something else (like music or comparative literature).
-I work on empirical problems in the social sciences and humanities and collaborate with other researchers in those fields and it’s invigorating to be a place like the I School where the students often have a depth of knowledge and critical insight that comes from those disciplines.
+I work on empirical problems in the social sciences and humanities and collaborate with other researchers in those fields and it’s invigorating to be at a place like the I School where the students often have a depth of knowledge and critical insight that comes from those disciplines.

 How did you get into your field?